-How is a Valuation determined?
+How is a valuation determined?

 The valuation process involves ongoing reviews of relevant property data and methodology which includes analysis of recent developments and trends in the property market.
 In simple terms, a valuation is an assessment of the amount a property would sell for on a set date in time.

 Values are determined by qualified valuers who gather and analyse a range of property information.
-To work out how much a property is worth, the council valuer commences by analysing the latest property sales and rental data to build a profile of value levels for different suburbs and types of properties within the municipality.
+To work out how much a property is worth, the valuer commences by analysing the latest property sales and rental data to build a profile of value levels for different suburbs and types of properties within the municipality.

 The analysed level of value is then applied to individual properties throughout the municipality.
 Land size, location, building value, plus the added value of a garage, garden, driveway and other improvements are also taken into consideration to determine the Capital Improved Value.